 Jodi York, Krzysztof Dembek (Melbourne Business School)

-By Impact Management, we refer to an organization's ability to define an impact framework that is practical and enduring and translate insights into effective communication on impact via your website, reports, and other channels.
+By Impact Management, we refer to an organisation's ability to define an impact framework that is practical and enduring and translate insights into effective communication on impact via your website, reports, and other channels.

 The Actionable Impact Management (AIM) series includes four freely available PDF guides: